Zeta distribution: Moments

 The nth raw moment is defined as the expected value of Xn:

 The series on the right is just a series representation of the Riemann zeta function, but it only converges for values of $s-n$ that are greater than unity.
 Thus:

-Note that the ratio of the zeta functions is well defined, even for n > s − 1 because the series representation of the zeta function can be analytically continued.
+The ratio of the zeta functions is well-defined, even for n > s − 1 because the series representation of the zeta function can be analytically continued.
 This does not change the fact that the moments are specified by the series itself, and are therefore undefined for large n.